Tactakon/Deliverable/Milestone.md

 - AI Chatbot.
 - Voice Search.
 - In song requests, the ability to verify songs genre matches the set genre for a mix.
-- Genre Selections.
 - AI Song suggestions.
+- Create a separate database for DJs (are you a listener or a DJ?) - would have to be a separate experience.

 ### **4. If you are behind schedule, what items on the roadmap will you de-prioritize?** ###
 - Implementing and Designing for MFA for new users and log-in.
-- Create a separate database for DJs (are you a listener or a DJ?) - would have to be a separate experience.
 - Integrating social media for login and signup.
 - Ability to like and follow.
+- Genre selection/ filtering for playlists.
 - Add animations to buttons.
+- Possible onboarding screen when first signing up / new user.